Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 Comparing this to a language like Java highlights both the complexity of Rust as well as the clear difference in paradigm.
-In Java, all reference types are linked to a garbage collector as well as equipped with a virtual table, which means that lifetimes, allocation and de-allocation, as well as casting is handled automatically and enforced for all safe Java code.
+In Java, all reference types are linked to a garbage collector as well as equipped with a virtual table, which means that lifetimes, allocation and de-allocation, as well as casting, are handled automatically and enforced for all safe Java code.
 With Rust, a garbage collector does not exist, and virtual tables are an opt-in feature, as using by default would introduce performance overhead.
 For the Any variant, this virtual